 Our microwave just stopped working one day.
 Goodbye to quick leftovers and microwave popcorn, I thought.
 Three years later, we still haven't replaced it.

-If you're thinking of going microwave-free, we've got the best tips on how to reheat food without one.
-Can't envision your life without a microwave?
-Here's how to survive if you ever have to replace a broken one!
+If you’re trying to help your clients go microwave-free, we've got the best tips on how to reheat food without one.
+If they can't envision their lives without a microwave, pass along these tips for how to survive if they ever have to replace a broken one!

 1. Reheat most food the same way it was cooked.